BLOGS

 Yes, and this is one of its biggest selling points.
 Split systems use inverter technology to adjust the compressor speed based on how much cooling is actually needed, rather than constantly cycling on and off.

 Look for units with a high SEER rating (Seasonal Energy Efficiency Ratio).
 Models with a SEER rating of 20 or above can deliver outstanding performance while helping to significantly lower your monthly energy bills.
+A higher rating also means better control over central ac energy usage, making your system more efficient throughout the year.

 Many homeowners also qualify for federal energy efficiency tax credits when upgrading to high-efficiency split systems, making the investment even more financially sound.